Welcome to MB Lawyers, Hertfordshire

 If your case is successful and the court does make your opponent responsible for payment of your costs theses still need to be agreed or assessed and then your opponent may still not have the money to pay.
 If any amount is recovered from your opponent for costs this is credited to you.
 Please note even if this does happen there is often a significant shortfall between the money recovered and your costs which is your responsibility.

-Throughout your matter MB Lawyers will look at and assess the likely risks of continuing with it compared to the likely benefit to be achieved particularly bearing costs in mind.
+Throughout your matter I will look at and assess the likely risks of continuing with it compared to the likely benefit to be achieved particularly bearing costs in mind.

 Payments on account

 You may need to make a payment on account of the disbursements in your matter at the start.
-The payment if it applies will be detailed in an initial letter to you.
+The payment if it applies will be detailed in my initial letter to you.

 The payment will be credited to your individual ledger and will of course be accounted for on your final bill.
 To make the payment my bank details are: